StrongSORT: Make DeepSORT Great Again: Related Work

 \subsection{Global Link in MOT}

+Missing association is an essential problem in MOT tasks.
 To exploit rich global information, several methods refine the tracking results with a global link model \cite{du2021giaotracker, wang2016tracklet, wang2019exploit, peng2020tpm, yang2021remot}.
-They tend to generate accurate but incomplete tracklets by using spatio-temporal and/or appearance information first.
+They first generate accurate but incomplete tracklets using spatiotemporal and/or appearance information.
 Then, these tracklets are linked by exploring global information in an offline manner.
-TNT \cite{wang2019exploit} designs a multi-scale TrackletNet to measure the connectivity between two tracklets.
-It encodes motion and appearance information in a unified network by using multi-scale convolution kernels.
-TPM \cite{peng2020tpm} presents a tracklet-plane matching process to push easily confusable tracklets into different tracklet-planes, which helps reduce the confusion in the tracklet matching step.
-ReMOT \cite{yang2021remot} is improved from ReMOTS \cite{yang2020remots}.
-Given any tracking results, ReMOT splits imperfect trajectories into tracklets and then merges them with appearance features.
-GIAOTracker \cite{du2021giaotracker} proposes a complex global link algorithm that encodes tracklet appearance features by using an improved ResNet50-TP model \cite{gao2018revisiting} and associates tracklets together with spatial and temporal costs.
-Although these methods yield notable improvements, they all rely on appearance features, which bring high computational cost.
-Differently, we propose the AFLink model that only exploits motion information to predict the link confidence between two tracklets.
+TNT \cite{wang2019exploit} is designed with a multiscale TrackletNet to measure the connectivity between two tracklets.
+It encodes motion and appearance information in a unified network using multiscale convolution kernels.
+TPM \cite{peng2020tpm} is presented with a tracklet-plane matching process to push easily confusable tracklets into different tracklet-planes, which helps reduce the confusion in the tracklet matching step.
+ReMOT \cite{yang2021remot} splits imperfect trajectories into tracklets and then merges them with appearance features.
+GIAOTracker \cite{du2021giaotracker} proposes a complex global link algorithm that encodes tracklet appearance features using an improved ResNet50-TP model \cite{gao2018revisiting} and associates tracklets together with spatial and temporal costs.
+Although these methods yield notable improvements, they rely on appearance features, which bring high computational cost.
+In contrast, the proposed AFLink model exploits only motion information to predict the link confidence between two tracklets.
 By designing an appropriate model framework and training process, AFLink benefits various state-of-the-art trackers with a negligible extra cost.

-To the best of our knowledge, this is the first appearance-free and lightweight global link model for the MOT task.
+AFLink shares similar motivations with LGMTracker \cite{wang2021track}, which also associates tracklets with motion information.
+LGMTracker is designed with an interesting but complex reconstruct-to-embed strategy to perform tracklet association based on GCN and TGC modules, which aims to solve the problem of latent space dissimilarity.
+However, AFLink shows that by carefully designing the framework and training strategy, a much simpler and more lightweight module can still work well.
+Particularly, AFlink takes only 10+ seconds for training and 10 seconds for testing on MOT17.